Skip navigation

 • tell your doctor and pharmacist if you are allergic to amivantamab-vmjw, any other medications, or any of the ingredients in amivantamab-vmjw injection.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor if you have or have ever had a lung disease other than lung cancer, or breathing problems.
+• tell your doctor if you have or have ever had a lung disease or breathing problems; a blood clot in your legs, arms, or lungs; dry skin or other skin problems; or vision or eye problems.

 • tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while you are receiving amivantamab-vmjw injection.
 You will need to have a pregnancy test before you begin receiving this medication.
 Use effective birth control during your treatment with amivantamab-vmjw injection and for 3 months after your final dose.
 If you become pregnant while receiving amivantamab-vmjw injection, call your doctor.
 Amivantamab-vmjw injection may harm the fetus.